WilhelmOks/JoyRant/README.md

 ⏹️ Edit comment

-🚧 Show notifications & navigate to the rant or coment
+🚧 Show notifications & navigate to the rant or comment

-⏹️ Mark notifications as read
+✅ Mark notifications as read

 🚧 Show number of unread notifications as a badge and keep it up to date